Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Limits and extensions

 \subsection{Large tilts: the problem of beats}

-Complex amplitudes consistently describe deformations, i.e., the energy is rotationally invariant while accounting for elastic energy associated to distortion with respect to the reference state (see Sec.~\ref{sec:linear-elasticity}).
+Complex amplitudes consistently describe deformations, i.e., the energy is rotationally invariant while accounting for elastic energy associated with distortion with respect to the reference state (see Sec.~\ref{sec:linear-elasticity}).
 However, the larger the rotation with respect to the reference crystal (described by Eq.~\eqref{eq:n} and the choice of $\Gv_m$) is, the shorter (larger) is their wavelength (frequency), resulting in the so-called \textit{problem of beats} \cite{AthreyaPRE2007,Spatschek2010,Huter2017}.
 Indeed, in the presence of a rotation $\Theta$, the density (assuming here zero average), can be written

 where $G^m_i(\Theta)=G^m_j R_{ij}(\Theta)$ and $R_{ij}(\Theta)$ is the counter-clockwise rotational matrix.
 Therefore, oscillations of $\eta_m^\Theta$ have a wavelength $2\pi/|\Delta \Gv_m(\Theta)|$.
 This leads to a crucial two-fold limitation for the APFC model.
-On one side, the spatial resolution required to discretize the corresponding equations depends on the their relative orientation with respect to the reference lattice encoded in $\Gv_m$.
-Therefore, for large rotations this results in significant variations of the amplitudes over lengths approaching the lattice spacing, inconsistent with the assumption in their derivation and also requiring mesh sizes approaching the ones required in the PFC model.
-On the other side, while the energy of a single crystal remains rotationally invariant, the rotational symmetry of bicrystals is lost, and unphysical grain boundaries are obtained for large relative tilts corresponding to small or no deviations in the density field $n$ (e.g., when rotating a triangular lattice by $\sim 60^\circ$ in 2D).
+On one side, the spatial resolution required to discretize the corresponding equations depends on their relative orientation with respect to the reference lattice encoded in $\Gv_m$.
+For large rotations this results in significant variations of the amplitudes over lengths approaching the lattice spacing, inconsistent with the assumption in their derivation and also requiring mesh sizes approaching the ones required in the PFC model.
+On the other side, while the energy of a single crystal remains rotationally invariant, the rotational symmetry of bicrystals is lost, and unphysical grain boundaries are obtained for large relative tilts corresponding to small or no deviations in the density field $n$ (e.g., when rotating a 2D triangular lattice by $\sim 60^\circ$).
 An illustration of this behavior is reported in Fig.~\ref{fig:figure6}.
+When increasing the relative rotation of a circular inclusion, the oscillation of amplitudes increases requiring finer mesh as illustrated by $\text{Re}(\eta_1)$.
+Even though the fields are properly resolved, unphysical grain boundaries appear in $\Phi$ for $\theta \gtrsim 30^\circ$ (e.g., according to symmetry, $\theta=-10^\circ$ and $\theta=50^\circ$ should coincide, as well as $\theta=60^\circ$ should have no defects with a $\Phi$ uniform).